apache/trafficserver/doc/appendices/command-line/traffic_ctl_jsonrpc.en.rst

    :ref:`admin_lookup_records`

    Get the current status of the specified hosts with respect to their use as targets for parent selection.
-This returns the same information as the per host record.
 If the HOSTNAME arguments are omitted, all host records available are returned.

 .. option:: down HOSTNAME [HOSTNAME ...]